rsksmart/liquidity-provider-server/README.md

 # Liquidity Provider Server

 This is a server that interacts with a [Liquidity Bridge Contract (LBC)](https://github.com/rsksmart/liquidity-bridge-contract) to provide liquidity for users as part of the Flyover protocol.
-The server runs a local [Liquidity Provider (LP)](https://github.com/rsksmart/liquidity-provider), and also allows connections from remote LPs.
+The server runs a local [Liquidity Provider (LP)](https://github.com/rsksmart/liquidity-provider).

 The server's functionality is provided through a JSON HTTP interface.
 In addition, the server needs access to a Bitcoin and an RSK node.